Research Robots Humanoid Applications Industries Technology Contact

 SCARA Robots

-Unlock high-speed precision for your mobile fleet.
-SCARA (Selective Compliance Assembly Robot Arm) technology combines rigid vertical strength with horizontal flexibility, making it the ideal manipulator for mobile platforms requiring rapid pick-and-place operations in dynamic environments.
+Unlock blazing precision for your mobile fleet.
+SCARA (Selective Compliance Assembly Robot Arm) tech blends rock-solid vertical strength with horizontal flex, making it perfect for mobile setups that need lightning-fast pick-and-place in busy spaces.

 SCARA Robots AGV